 This process creates a join between areas where substances could escape, such as gaps between the shrink wrap sheeting and the floor, wall or ceiling of the structure.

-Non – slip floor boards can also be installed as part of the final seal process, providing additional containment and improved safety on top of the boarded lifts of the scaffold.
-This not only reduces the slip hazards when carrying out tasks which create dust but also allow for a more efficient clean up after by containing debris in each lift.
+Non – slip floorboards can also be installed as part of the final seal process, providing additional containment and improved safety on top of the boarded lifts of the scaffold.
+This not only reduces the slip hazards when carrying out tasks which create dust but also allow for more efficient clean up after by containing debris in each lift.

-The most common application which require final seal are projects where shot blasting is taking place inside the shrink wrapped scaffold structure.
-Final seal also benefits internal shrink wrap partition projects which require a segregated clean room environment.
+The most common applications which require final seal are projects where shot blasting is taking place inside the shrink-wrapped scaffold structure.
+However, Final Seal also benefits internal shrink wrap partition projects which require a segregated clean room environment.

 • Bridges – Silver jubilee Bridge and Twickenham Footbridge